honmanyau/chronik/README.md

 * **1.3.1**—README.md fixes.
 * **1.3.2**—Minor README.md edits: added `NoMatch` to the Quickstart guide, minor edits.
 * **1.3.3**—Fixed incorrectly scoped return statement in the `Route` component, which lead a component associated with a `not` route to be briefly rendered on page load.
 Fixed `PropType` for `children` to accommodate non-string `children`.
+* **1.4.0**—Added `Redirect` component and the corresponding sections in README.md.
+Fixed incorrect code in README.md.

 ## License